-In May 2014, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) issued a joint revenue recognition standard, ASU 2014-09.
+In May 2014, the FASB and the International Accounting Standards Board (IASB) issued a joint revenue recognition standard, ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)."
 The new standard removes inconsistencies in existing standards, changes the way companies recognize revenue from contracts with customers, and increases disclosure requirements.
-The guidance requires companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
-In July 2015, the FASB announced a delay in the effective date of the revenue standard by one year.
-The deferral results in the new revenue standard becoming effective for annual and interim periods beginning after December 15, 2017.
-In March 2016, the FASB issued ASU 2016-08, which provides further clarification on the principal versus agent evaluation.
-The standard is required to be adopted using either the full retrospective approach, with a cumulative adjustment to retained earnings on the opening balance sheet.
-The Partnership is currently evaluating the level of effort needed to implement the standard, the impact of adopting this standard on its consolidated financial statements, and whether to use the full retrospective approach or the modified retrospective approach.
+The codification was amended through additional ASUs and, as amended, requires companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
+The guidance is effective for annual and interim periods beginning after December 15, 2017.
+The standard is required to be adopted using either the full retrospective approach, with all prior periods presented adjusted, or the modified retrospective approach, with a cumulative adjustment to retained earnings on the opening balance sheet.
+Upon preliminary evaluation of contracts in each of the Partnership's revenue streams, the Partnership does not expect the adoption of this ASU to have a material impact on its consolidated financial statements.
+The Partnership is continuing to evaluate the disclosure requirements, developing accounting policies, and assessing changes to the relevant business processes and the control activities within them as a result of the provisions of this ASU.
+The Partnership will adopt the new standard utilizing the modified retrospective approach and does not plan on early adopting the standard.